 We took him all the way through trial and received a verdict in the amount of $41,000.00.
 This included nearly $25,000.00 in punitive damages calculated to deter this bully from being a thief in the future.
-Perhaps the even more comforting is that fact that the Court is also considering awarding attorney fees to my client which will be an extremely costly figure for this Sleezebag landlord.
+Perhaps the even more comforting is that fact that the Court is also considering awarding lawyer fees to my client which will be an extremely costly figure for this Sleezebag landlord.
 Of course, he wrote his own appeal that is currently pending with the First District Court of Appeal.

 If you or someone close to you has been the victim of this Tinsley character, please let me know as I would be happy to serve him a bit of justice again.